uBizzy/koseven/system/guide/ko7/requests.md

 #### The initial request

-Since KO7 uses HMVC, you can call many requests inside each other.
+Since Koseven uses HMVC, you can call many requests inside each other.
 The first request (usually called from `index.php`) is called the "initial request".
 You can access this request via:

 	Request::initial();